 The Governor recommends \$777,906, including \$520,554 SGF, for FY 2023.
 This includes a partial adoption of the salary pay plan enhancement request, totaling \$48,423, all SGF.

-HOUSE COMMITTEE RECOMMENDATION.
-The House Committee concurs with the Governor's recommendation.
+SENATE COMMITTEE RECOMMENDATION.
+The Senate Committee concurs with the Governor's recommendation with the following adjustment: